 Unlike the “phantom thread” that leaves workers the feeling of the work they have carried out, Kitsune’s “invisible thread” is the source of her power, creativity, and autonomy once she claims it.

 Zipes observes that: “According to the Aarne-Thompson tale type 500, Rumpelstiltskin is categorized as a helper, while he is obviously a blackmailer and oppressor” (“Spinning” 43), which reflects (among other things) the shift that takes place in his story – from the exchange of jewellery for work, to the exchange of human lives.
 Phantom Thread and “Reeling for the Empire” echo, if not the narrative of “Rumpelstitlskin”, then certainly the complexity behind the exchanges, and the ways in which a shift in intention can turn exchange into oppression and back again.
 They also offer protagonists who, like the miller’s daughter, find a way to “win” against the odds, for Kitsune and Alma both find something like joy in their resistance; a kind of happy ending.
 The fantastical transformations Kitsune and the other reelers have suffered become biological transformations that offer hope and represent the freedom of the enslaved.
 When Alma says that Reynolds has made her “dreams come true” (Anderson 0:01:13-0:01:14) she echoes the Disneyfied idea of the fairy-tale ending, but unlike “Beauty, the heroine, as the questor who discovers [the Beast’s] true nature” (Warner 275) and finds him permanently transformed by her love, Alma must force Reynolds’ transformation over and over again into the man she loves.
 In the final moments of the film she describes the potential for the inflicted sickness to kill him, but smiling as she does so, she reveals that the real transformation of the film is hers: she is now a Beast too.
-But these “happy endings” in all their complexity, also highlight the reality: that happy-ever-afters are not possible for everyone within this system.
+But these “happy endings”, in all their complexity, also highlight the reality: that happy-ever-afters are not possible for everyone within this system.
 Outside the fantasy endings of these tales, exchanges continue to be made in the real world for bodies and labor that leave workers, like those seamstresses in Victorian England and the disfigured spinners of folk and fairy tale, sewing phantom threads and waiting for relief.

 Works Cited

 “Abuses ‘still rife’: 10 years on from Bangladesh’s Rana Plaza disaster.”
 The Guardian, 24 April 2023, www.theguardian.com/world/2023/apr/24/10-years-on-bangladesh-rana-plaza-disaster-safety-garment-workers-rights-pay.